vitalif/vitastor/docs/usage/nbd.en.md

 You can also use `--pool <POOL> --inode <INODE> --size <SIZE>` instead of `--image <IMAGE>` if you want.

-vitastor-nbd supports all usual Vitastor configuration options like `--config_file <path_to_config>` plus NBD-specific:
+vitastor-nbd supports all usual Vitastor configuration options like `--config_path <path_to_config>` plus NBD-specific:

 * `--nbd_timeout 0` \
   Timeout for I/O operations in seconds after exceeding which the kernel stops the device.